 Investors, we believe, will appreciate what these funds have in common.
 All can provide a compelling tax-free income stream and diversification benefits.
 These funds have historically offered higher yields than individual municipal bonds and highly competitive yields versus peer funds.
-Like our 15 longer-term funds, these 5 are consistently reviewed by our risk management professionals and managed based on an investment approach we call the Rochester Way.
+Like all of our funds, these 5 are consistently reviewed by our risk management professionals and managed based on an investment approach we call the Rochester Way.

 Follow @RochesterFunds for more news and commentary.